AWARE OF SILENT KILLER DISEASES LIKE HEPATITIS ‘A, B, C’

 With acute hepatitis C, the virus is eliminated in 25% of people.
 The rest of the people become chronically infected and later could develop serious complications such as liver cancer and liver failure.
 There is treatment, however, for type C which usually can prevent the complications.
 Unfortunately, there is no vaccine for type C virus.

 How Does Hepatitis C Spread?

 Type C is transmitted mostly by infected blood, for example by sharing needles when injecting prohibited drugs.
 The virus is spread much less commonly with tattoos or body piercing with a contaminated needle.
 Mothers may pass the virus to their infants at birth, and the infant becomes chronically infected.
 The risk of spreading type C with sex without any protection is small, but having sex apart from the partners, HIV, or rough sex increases the risk.
 About 2% to 6% percent of adults infected with hepatitis B, and about 75 to 85 percent of people infected with hepatitis C, may strengthen a chronic infection, according to the CDC.
 Infants and children who contract hepatitis B do have a higher risk for chronic infection.

 Who Is at Risk for Hepatitis C?

 How Is Hepatitis Diagnosed?

 Chronic hepatitis slowly attacks the liver over many years without causing any symptoms.
 If the infection is not diagnosed and treated, many people will strengthen damaged livers.
-If suspected, viral hepatitis of all types can be easily diagnosed by blood tests.
+If suspected, viral types of hepatitis can be easily diagnosed by blood tests.